Cerebro

 X-Men: The Animated Series

-In the X-Men: The Animated Series Cerebro was heavily featured throughout the series' duration.
+In X-Men: The Animated Series Cerebro was heavily featured throughout the series' duration.
 It was primarily used by Professor Xavier and he was shown to use it in various ways, such as detecting mutants, increasing his powers, and even understanding Shi'ar technology, and so forth.
 There was no specified room where Cerebro was kept as in the other animated series but instead came out from the ceiling in most notably the War Room where the X-Men held their team meetings.
 Jean Grey was also noted to use Cerebro frequently and it would amplify her telepathic powers as it did for Professor X. Jean Grey in this animated series did not always join the X-Men on their field missions but rather monitored them telepathically using Cerebro's help.
 Even the White Queen of the Hellfire Club, Emma Frost, used Cerebro when she telepathically hacked into it to secretly "spy" on Xavier, the X-Men, and to learn more about Jean Grey and her transformation into the Phoenix.
 The X-Men's Blackbird jet was also equipped with its own Cerebro.

 X-Men: Evolution